TreacherousToast/Arduino-analog-oscilloscope/README.md

 # Arduino-analog-oscilloscope
-An oscilloscope that reads the value of Arduino analog pin A0 and sends it to a window for viewing!
+A one-channel oscilloscope that reads the value of Arduino analog pin A0 and sends it to a window for viewing!